Language switcher

 PROFILE OF JESSE J. BAÑUELOS

-Jesse J. Bañuelos is very proud to have been born in an adobe hut in Las Moras, a ranch in Zacatecas, Mexico, where he also lived during the years of his childhood.
-Las Moras is located between Tlaltenango and Tepechitlán, small towns which are about half a day’s walk from Las Moras.
+Jesse J. Bañuelos is proud to have been born in an adobe hut in Las Moras, a ranch in Zacatecas, Mexico, where he also lived during his childhood.
+Las Moras is between Tlaltenango and Tepechitlán, towns which are about half a day’s walk from Las Moras.

-As soon as Mr. Bañuelos turned 5 years old, his father started taking him to the field every day at the break of dawn during the planting season to help him plant corn.
-When it was the harvesting season, they would also toil in the field from sunup to sundown.
-That’s how Mr. Bañuelos learned to work.
+When he was 5 years old, his father started taking him to the field at the break of dawn during the planting season to help him plant corn.
+That’s how Mr. Bañuelos’ father taught him to work.

-IN MEXICO, A Gold-Hearted, Young Woman Taught Him TO READ, TO WRITE, AND INSTILLED IN HIM A GREAT LOVE FOR BOOKS AND FOR LEARNING
+IN MEXICO, A Gold-Hearted, Young Woman Taught Him READING, WRITING, MATHEMATICS, AND INSTILLED IN HIM A GREAT LOVE FOR BOOKS AND FOR STUDYING

-No one went to school in Las Moras because there was no schoolhouse.
-One day, Fernanda Dominguez, a young Woman who was the most educated person in the ranch, offered to teach reading and writing in her house to any child whose parents wanted their children to learn.
-Some of the parents didn’t want to send their children to Fernanda’s house because when they were grown up the parents expected their sons to be peasants and their daughters to be homemakers, just like their parents were.
+No one went to school in Las Moras because there was no school.
+One day, Fernanda Dominguez, a young woman who was the most educated person in Las Moras, offered to teach reading and writing in her house to any child whose parents wanted their children to learn.
+Some parents didn’t take their children to Fernanda because when they grew up, they expected their children to be farmers or housewives.
 Therefore, their children wouldn’t need to read or write, those parents would say.
-Mr. Bañuelos didn’t want to go to Fernanda’s house either because almost none of his friends were going to go.
-However, his mother insisted.
-Because Fernanda had a gift for teaching, in only six months and with only a few hours of study per week, she taught Mr. Bañuelos basic reading, writing, arithmetic, and instilled in him a great love for books and for learning.
+Even though Mr. Bañuelos didn’t want to go to Fernanda’s house because almost none of his friends were going to go, his mother insisted.
+Since Fernanda had a gift for teaching, in only six months and only a few hours of class per week, she taught him reading, writing, mathematics and instilled in him a love for books and for studying.

-EVEN THOUGH HE DIDN’T WANT TO COME TO THE U.S. BECAUSE HE WAS AFRAID THAT HE WOULD NEVER LEARN ENGLISH, HIS PARENTS DIDN’T LEAVE HIM IN MEXICO BECAUSE THEY SENSED THAT A FUTURE WAS WAITING FOR HIM IN THE U.S.
+ALTHOUGH HE DIDN’T WANT TO COME TO THE U.S. BECAUSE HE FEARED THAT HE WOULD NEVER LEARN ENGLISH, HIS PARENTS DIDN’T LEAVE HIM IN MEXICO BECAUSE THEY KNEW THAT A FUTURE WAS WAITING FOR HIM

-In time, Mr. Bañuelos and his family moved to Tijuana where he received formal schooling for the first time in his life at Escuela Primaria 16 de Septiembre.
-Since he loved books and learning, he excelled in school right away.
-Two years later, his father brought the family to Los Angeles.
-Mr. Bañuelos didn’t want to come to Los Angeles because in the schools in the U.S. they speak a very strange language that he feared that he would never learn.
-Moreover, he loved going to school in Tijuana, and he adored his Teachers; although they were strict, they were also dedicated.
-Therefore, he wanted to stay in Tijuana until he had finished his studies.
-However, his parents didn’t leave him in Mexico for obvious family reasons and because they knew that a future was waiting for him in the U.S.
+In time, his father brought the family to Tijuana where Mr. Bañuelos started attending a school, Escuela Primaria 16 de Septiembre, for the first time in his life.
+Two years later, his father brought the family to El Monte, Ca., where he had already settled down.
+Mr. Bañuelos didn’t want to come to the U.S. because in American schools they speak a strange language that he was afraid he would never learn.
+Moreover, since he was excelling in his studies, he wanted to stay in Tijuana at least two more years to finish them.
+However, his parents didn’t leave him in Mexico for family reasons and because they knew that a future was waiting for him in the U.S.

 MR. JESSE J. BAÑUELOS’ EDUCATION AND PROFESSIONAL EXPERIENCE